barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 a database.
 This post is going to look through 3 possible ways of doing the inserts with Dapper and present timed benchmarks for each of the approaches.

+The post will mimic the way I did things initially and arrive somewhere at the end result of what is being used now to insert the large quantities of data.

+**NOTE:** *I want to mention that I've just started using Dapper recently and in a limited use case.
+I still have a lot to learn and I hope this post will be a good starting point and maybe be useful for someone else along the way!*

 # The schema and objects used for testing

 We are using a very simple database schema for testing the inserts.
 We are